mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 protocol running over one TCP connection.
 We reserve the word TCPLS for the protocol proposed in this document.

-This document is organised as follows.
+This document is organized as follows.
 First, {{services}} summarizes the different types of services that modern transports expose to application.
 {{overview}} gives an overview of TCPLS and how it supports these services.
 Finally, {{format}} describes the TCPLS in more details